rya-sge/access-denied/_posts/2022-08-06-solana-spl-token.md

 image: /assets/article/blockchain/solana/introduction-cli/phantom-add-custom-token.PNG
 ---

 This article is an introduction to the Solana ecosystem, the Solana Tool Suite and the `spl-token` command-line utility.
-It was made by following the Moralis course : https://aca[demy.moralis.io/courses/solana-programming-101](https://academy.moralis.io/courses/solana-programming-101)
+It was made by following the Moralis course: [Solana Programming 101](https://academy.moralis.io/courses/solana-programming-101)

 - Create your own key with the command line
 - Create your own key with Phantom